twinstar6980/Twinning.Documentation/english/installation.md

 - `Shell`

-	Shell, which provides the command line interface.
+	Shell, provides the command line interface.

 - `Shell GUI`

-	Shell, providing the graphical interface.
+	Shell, provides the graphical interface.

 - `Script`

-	Script that controls the flow of the tool.
+	Script, controls the workflow of the tool.

-- `Windows Explorer Extension`
+- `Forwarder For Windows`

-	Windows Explorer extension that integrates the tool into the Windows Explorer right-click menu.
+	Forwarder, which enables users to forward files to tools via the Windows Explorer right-click menu.

+- `Forwarder For Macintosh`

+	Forwarder, which enables users to forward files to tools via the Macintosh Finder right-click menu.

+- `Forwarder For Android`

+	Forwarder, which enables users to forward files to tools via the Android file sharing.

 - `Helper`